StuPro-TOSCAna/TOSCAna/CONTRIBUTING.md

 ### Reviewing a Pull Request
 When a feature is considered finished it is necessary to get a **review**.
-To get a review, remove the **[WIP]** tag and assign reviewers, also move the pull request to the ZenHub `Review/QA`.
+To get a review, remove the **[WIP]** tag and assign reviewers, also move the pull request to the ZenHub `Review/QA` pipeline.
 If the reviewers submitted their review react to their comments and update your feature.
 A pull request is ready to merge if the reviewers approved it.

 ### Prepare a Pull Request
 Before a pull request can be merged, it must fulfill the criteria specified in the [Definition of Done](/docs/dev/dod.md).